 Ornithine Translocase is a protein that moves molecules from one part of the cell to another.
 OAT moves the molecule ornithine into parts of the liver cell where it can be used for the urea cycle.
 When OAT does not work properly it causes the urea cycle to not function properly and ammonia builds up in the blood.
 A number of other molecules build up as well including ornithine.
 Most patients have intermittent hyperammonemia, elevated levels of ammonia in the blood, accompanied by vomiting, sleepiness and (in extreme cases) coma.
 Growth is abnormal and learning is affected.
 Common symptoms are seizures and muscle control problems.
 Patients that have symptoms beginning in adulthood have partial activity of the transporter (mild type of disorder).
 They typically self-select low protein diets without being aware they have the disease.Diagnosis is difficult since the levels of ornithine can appear normal on laboratory examination if the patient is on a protein restricted diet.
 The presence of hyperammonemia and homocitrullinuria are helpful in the diagnosis of this disorder.

-The Urea Cycle Disorders Consortium (UCDC) is a part of NIH Rare Diseases Clinical Research Network (RDCRN).
-Funding and/or programmatic support for this project has been provided by the National Institute of Child Health and Human Development (NICHD) and the NIH Office of Rare Diseases Research (ORDR).
+TThe Urea Cycle Disorders Consortium (UCDC) is a part of the Rare Diseases Clinical Research Network (RDCRN), an initiative of the Office of Rare Diseases Research (ORDR), National Center for Advancing Translational Sciences (NCATS).
+Funding and/or programmatic support for this project has been provided by the National Institute of Child Health and Human Development (NICHD) and the ORDR, NCATS.
 Read Disclaimer >